 We are presently at a crossroads in ASCE's evolution.
-And the path we choose from this point forward will factor significantly in how much power ASCE will have to shape the future of our profession, because the outcome of this election will affect our ability to enhance the image and perception of civil engineers in the eyes of the communities in which we work and live, the degree and type of benefits we're able to provide for our members, and the methods by which we ensure that those who carry the title of professional engineer are appropriately qualified.
+And the path we choose from this point forward will factor significantly in how much power ASCE will have to shape the future of our profession, because the outcome of this election will affect our ability to enhance the image and perception of civil engineers in the eyes of the communities in which we work and live, the degree and type of benefits we're able to provide for our members, and the methods by which we ensure that those in the civil engineering profession are qualified to practice.

 Our shared vision -- to be an influential, well respected, and highly competent organization -- can only be achieved in the face of the challenges that surround us today by focusing on three core activities: